 In Elmbrook School District v.
-Doe, 573 U.S. ____ (2014), four Supreme Court justices could not agree to accept certiorari in a case in which the Seventh U.S. Circuit Court of Appeals had found that a suburban Milwaukee school decision had violated the First Amendment’s establishment clause by holding a high school graduation in a nondenominational church.
+Doe, 573 U.S. ____ (2014), four Supreme Court justices could not agree to accept certiorari in a case in which the 7th U.S. Circuit Court of Appeals had found that a suburban Milwaukee school decision had violated the First Amendment’s establishment clause by holding a high school graduation in a nondenominational church.
 Justice Antonin Scalia authored a dissent to this denial of certiorari, which Justice Clarence Thomas joined.

 He was concerned, moreover, that the Court was being used by individuals who took umbrage about holding public events in religious facilities despite the fact that “the First Amendment explicitly favors religion.”

 Scalia further argued that the decision in Town of Greece had established that mere personal offense did not constitute coercion.
-The Seventh Circuit Court had failed to distinguish the current case from cases like Lee v.
+The 7th Circuit had failed to distinguish the current case from cases like Lee v.
 Weisman (1992) and Santa Fe Independent School District v.
 Doe (2000), in which Court majorities had believed “that students were coerced to engage in school-sponsored prayer.”

 Scalia further argued that the decision in Town of Greece had relied on historical practices and understandings, which had long permitted public schools to hold special events in churches, and which the Seventh Circuit Court had ignored.

-Scalia observed that three judges had dissented from the Seventh Circuit’s decision, adding to its “certworthiness.”
+Scalia observed that three judges had dissented from the 7th Circuit’s decision, adding to its “certworthiness.”